 The IEC will review the complaint and determine whether the complaint is frivolous or non-frivolous.
 Any complaint filed with the IEC remains confidential, unless and until the IEC deems it to be non-frivolous.
 The IEC will not acknowledge the existence of any complaint or its contents unless and until it finds a complaint to be non-frivolous.
 If the IEC determines the complaint to be frivolous it remains confidential.

 What does the IEC mean when it uses the word “frivolous”?

 “Frivolous” is specifically used in Article XXIX, section 5(3)(b).
-A frivolous complaint means a complaint filed without a rational argument for the IEC’s involvement based on the facts or law.
+A frivolous complaint means a complaint filed without a rational basis in fact or law for the IEC’s involvement, including complaints that are untimely or over which the IEC lacks jurisdiction.
 IEC Rule 3.A.5.